 Dog coat colors are based on different factors, but it mostly comes down to genes.
 That being said, it is their skin that determines the actual color their fur will be.
 What’s more, dogs typically have two coats: their undercoat and topcoat.
 Depending on whether they are shedding, and the thickness of their undercoat, it can determine how dark the fur is going to appear.

 Regardless of the why behind the color, these pooches are gorgeous, and the color is less common than black, white, and brown.
-To get right to the point, let’s look at the different breeds that have this amazing coat color.
+To get right to the point, let’s look at the different red dog breeds.

 1. American English Coonhound